-The majority of advertisers aren’t focused enough on the post-click experience, and it shows since more than 95% of Google ad clicks don’t convert.
+The majority of advertisers aren’t focused enough on the post-click landing page, and it shows since more than 95% of Google ad clicks don’t convert.

 They put in the effort to segment their ads to a target audience, but then fail to continue the same story narrative from ad to post-ad-click page.
 The expectations set with the ad aren’t met on the next step, and this lack of relevancy prevents visitors from converting.